RossBrunton/RThing/doc/student_guide_no_remote.md

 ### Keyboard Shortcuts ###
 Use the up and down keys to navigate through the previous commands in the prompt so you can edit them.

-Shift+enter will create a new line instead of submiting code.
+Shift+enter will create a new line instead of submitting code.

 Ctrl+enter will submit the code, even if the prompt is in multiline mode.